-decide on the number of items to be selected, which should be based on the engagement team’s understanding of the relative risks and exposures of the areas reviewed.
+decide on the number of items to be selected, which should be based on the engagement team’s understanding of the relative risks and exposures of the areas reviewed, and

-apply the results to the entire population subject to testing.
+apply the results to the entire population subject to testing as appropriate.

 Other substantive procedures may also be used to test accuracy of populations when sampling is not deemed appropriate or cost effective.
 Substantive procedures may consist of target testing, analytical procedures and physical verification.